 News and Resources for Airport Employees

-What's New with PDX Next (Week of September 9)
+What's New with PDX Next (Week of September 2)

-Something to Smile About in September
+Something to Smile about in September

-Construction Impacts to Expect: September 9 - 15
+Construction Impacts to Expect: September 2 - 7

 To help you plan for what’s ahead, we’re updating this section weekly.
 If you'd like to receive these updates right in your inbox, subscribe to the PDX People newsletter.